0n1udra/TenseiPy/README.md

 Python text adventure game based off of Tensei Slime managa.
 (Voice lines are not 100% accurate)

 # Run using Python3.8+
-1. Clone this repositiory.
+1. Clone or download repositiory: https://github.com/0n1udra/TenseiPy
-2. Run `python3 start_game.py` to start game.
-Optionally, run with `-h` argument to see other runtime options.
+2. In source folder, run `python3 start_game.py` to start game, optionally, run with `-h` argument to see other runtime options.

 # Download
+NOTE: Windows and Mac might flag game as malicious, this is due to me using PyInstaller to make executables.
+If you don't trust it, use Python3 to run the code itself.

 1. Go to [Releases](https://github.com/dthomas550/TenseiPy/releases)
 2. Click on a release, then click on 'Assets' list to show list of files you can download.
-3. Download .exe file for Windows, and .cpgz for Mac.
+3. Download Tensei_XX.zip folder, or the source code.

 For Macs:
-1. Double click the .cpgz file to extract the game.
+1. Double click the .zip folder to extract the files.
 2. You might have to click 'Open Anyway' under System Preferences > Security & Privacy > General

 NOTE: Game will display ASCII art, adjust window size accordingly.
 Recommend Fullscreening.